dokutan/mouse_m908/documentation/README.md

 ## USB Protocol description
 This directory contains captured usb data (when sending the default settings).
 For further details look at the write functions in the source code.

-default.txt and default-annotated_m908.pdf contain the extracted usb data when sending the default settings.
+default_m908.txt and default-annotated_m908.pdf contain the extracted usb data when sending the default settings.
 This was obtained by exporting packet dissections as plain text from wireshark (select only bytes) and running ``grep "00[4-9]0"`` on the exported files.

 ### Button mapping